 Opéra de Paris

 Opera in three acts (1859)

-Screening direct from Paris, an all-star new performance of Verdi’s lush and gripping drama.
+Screening direct from Paris, an all-star new performance of Verdi’s elegant and passionate drama, inspired by the assassination of King Gustav II of Sweden at a masquerade ball in 1792.

-Blending lightness and seriousness, Verdi's music was a hit from the moment it premiered in Rome in 1859.
-Director Gilbert Deflo keeps the American setting but moves it to the time of Lincoln to better confront the world of reason and morality with that of intuition and belief.
+Blending frivolity and gravity, Verdi's music enjoyed huge success from its Rome premiere in 1859.
+Director Gilbert Deflo retains the American setting but moves it to the time of Lincoln to better confront the world of reason and morality with that of intuition and belief.
 Speranza Scappucci conducts.

+Opéra de Paris